Celebrate Mother's Day with a gift of sight

 Amala, Ganga and Yamuna were transported to the hospital and the twins received sight-restoring cataract surgery.
 Now Amala can relax knowing her daughters’ sight has been restored and they can go to school, play with their friends and grow up to lead productive lives, helping to lift their family out of poverty.
 Today Ganga and Yamuna are finishing their studies and are looking forward to a fulfilling their dreams.

-There are 1.4 million blind children worldwide, 2 out of 3 of them are girls, not because they are more likely to become blind then boys but due to social, cultural and economic barriers that they face with the added barrier of being a child and unable to advocate for themselves.
+There are 1.4 million children who are blind worldwide, 2 out of 3 of them are girls, not because they are more likely to become blind then boys but due to social, cultural and economic barriers that they face with the added barrier of being a child and unable to advocate for themselves.

 $25 Donation Provides Glasses for 5 Children

 Help 10 children see.
 Five pairs of glasses will bring their world into focus and transform their lives.

 A $50 Donation Provides Eye Screening For Children

 Screen children in schools and orphanages for eye problems early to ensure they have healthy vision for life.

 A $50 Donation Restores the Eyesight of a Mother

 Help a mother who is blind see with life-changing cataract surgery including a lens implant, post-op care, medications and transportation.

 A $150 Donation Restores the Eyesight of a Child

 Cure a child's blindness with cataract surgery including a lens implant.
 Follow-up care is provided as the child grows along with glasses, medicine and transportation.

 A $500 Donation Helps Build a Community Eye Centre in a Remote Area

 Help prevent blindness before it happens.
 Your gift will contribute toward a permanent Community Eye Centre.
 The facility provides remote communities will year-round access to basic eye care covering 90% of all eye conditions and timely referrals to hospitals when surgery is needed.

 No mother or child should be left to suffer from treatable blindness just because of where they were born.
 You have the power to help provide sight to a mothers and children in need.